Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 Quick Answer

 Should you sell your house in Florida in 2026?
 The market has normalized.
 Prices are stable (up 1-3% year-over-year), but the days of 20% annual appreciation are over.
-Inventory is rising, giving buyers more leverage.
+Available buyer choices is rising, giving buyers more use.
 Homes priced right still sell in 30-45 days; overpriced homes sit.
-The biggest wildcards: insurance costs (still the highest in the nation) and rising condo assessments pushing some owners to sell.
+The biggest wildcards: insurance costs (still among the highest in the country) and rising condo assessments pushing some owners to sell.

 Table of Contents